ridethatcyclone/ridethatcyclone.github.io/CS460/hw1/index.md

 It contains, within a HW1 folder, my three HTML pages, a CSS document, and the images I used within.
 Even though this is only for a class and not for profit, I made sure to use images labeled for reuse (with modification) from Google.

 Overall, I think my webpages look pretty decent.
 They're not amazing by any means, but I'm no designer :)

+Code for my pages is located [here](https://github.com/ridethatcyclone/CS460/tree/master/HW1).